Late binding: In Lisp

-Early vs. late binding in PL/SQL and Ada
+In PL/SQL and Ada

 When using early binding between Ada and a database-stored procedure, a timestamp is checked to verify that the stored procedure has not changed since the code was compiled.
 This allows for faster executions and prevents the application from running against the wrong version of a stored procedure.

 When using late binding the timestamp check is not performed, and the stored procedure is executed via an anonymous PL/SQL block.
 While this can be slower, it removes the need to recompile all of the client applications when a stored procedure changes.

 This distinction appears to be unique to PL/SQL and Ada.
 Other languages that can call PL/SQL procedures, as well as other database engines, only use late binding.

+Dynamic linking

+Dynamic linking (and related dynamic linkage) is a form of late binding for importing a code library.

 Criticism

 Late binding has poorer performance than an early bound method call.
 Under most implementations, the correct method address must be looked up by name with each call, requiring relatively expensive dictionary search and possibly overload resolution logic.
-In most applications, the extra compute and time required is negligible on modern computers.
+In most applications, the extra computation and time required is negligible on modern computers.

 For some compilers, late binding may prevent the use of static type checking.
 When making a late bound call, the compiler has to assume that the method exists.
 This means a simple spelling error can cause a run-time error to be thrown.
 Modern compilers avoid this by ensuring that every possible call must have an implementation during compilation.

 Late binding may prevent forms of static analysis needed by an integrated development environment (IDE).
 For example, an IDE's "go to definition" feature may not function on a late-bound call, if the IDE has no way to know which class the call may refer to.
 A modern IDE easily solves this especially for object-oriented languages since a late-bound method always specifies an interface or base class, which is where "go to definition" leads, and "find all references" can be used to find all implementations or overrides.